FreeApophis/TrueCrypt/Readme.txt

 Instructions for Building TrueCrypt for Windows:
 ------------------------------------------------

-1) Set environment variable 'MSVC16_ROOT' to point to the installation directory of MS Visual C++ 1.52.
+1) Create an environment variable called 'MSVC16_ROOT' pointing to the installation directory of MS Visual C++ 1.52.

-2) If you have installed the Windows Driver Development Kit in other directory than '%SYSTEMDRIVE%\WinDDK', set environment variable 'WINDDK_ROOT' or 'WINDDK_6000_ROOT' to point to the DDK installation directory.
+2) If you have installed the Windows Driver Development Kit in another directory than '%SYSTEMDRIVE%\WinDDK', create an environment variable called 'WINDDK_ROOT' or 'WINDDK_6000_ROOT' pointing to the DDK installation directory.

 3) Open the 'TrueCrypt.sln' solution in Microsoft Visual Studio 2005.